 Bromfenac (Into the eye)

-Treats pain and swelling of the eye after cataract surgery.
-This medicine is a nonsteroidal anti-inflammatory drug (NSAID).
+Treats eye pain and swelling after cataract surgery.
+This medicine is an NSAID.

 Bromday, ProlensaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to bromfenac.

 How to Use This Medicine:

 - Wash your hands with soap and water before and after using this medicine.

 - Lie down or tilt your head back.
 With your index finger, pull down the lower lid of your eye to form a pocket.

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.
 Keep the bottle tightly closed when you are not using it.

 - One bottle of Prolensa? should be used for only one eye.
 If you had surgery on both eyes, you will need a separate bottle for each eye.
 This will help prevent an infection.